Skip to content

 So under the floor we fit polyester batts, the same locally-made, non-itch product some people call the King of batts.
 Polyester is hydrophobic: it doesn’t absorb or retain moisture, so it keeps performing in our humidity and dries out fast if it ever gets a splash (Pricewise Insulation).
 It breathes.
 Spray foam doesn’t.

 Here’s the part most installers won’t say out loud: telling you the wrong product would make me money too.
-I’d rather tell you the right one.
+I’ll tell you the right one instead.
 That’s the same reason a Brisbane cellulose installer like Roo Roofing openly lists cellulose as “not ideal” for crawl spaces.
 Even the makers agree it belongs in the roof, not under the floor.

-Self-supporting white polyester batt held firmly between steel floor joists under a raised floor, Tamborine
+A self-supporting white polyester batt held firmly between steel floor joists under a raised floor — Tamborine

 “Telling you to put cellulose under your floor would line my pocket.
 I make the stuff.
 I’m telling you to use polyester instead.
 If I’ll talk myself out of selling my own product, you can trust the rest of what I say.”